jkim1998/bug-tracker/README.md

 ## calendar
     - save events to server (it disappears on refresh rn)

-## profile
-    -update user info to firebase

-## later if have time
-    - chat between users

 ### urgent/crtical bug
-- private route not working after logged in
 - ticket
     - ticket number needs to be initialized (0)
     - either non input to hold ticket id + 1 value and display